Azure/acs-engine/examples/networkpolicy/README.md

 ### Update guidance for clusters deployed by acs-engine releases prior to 0.17.0
 Clusters deployed with calico networkPolicy enabled prior to `0.17.0` had calico `2.6.3` deployed, and a daemonset with an `updateStrategy` of `Ondelete`.

 acs-engine releases starting with 0.17.0 now produce an addon manifest for calico in `/etc/kubernetes/addons/calico-daemonset.yaml` contaning calico 3.1.x, and an `updateStrategy` of `RollingUpdate`.
+Due to breaking changes introduced by calico 3, one must first migrate through calico `2.6.5` or a later 2.6.x release in order to migrate to calico 3.x. as described in the [calico kubernetes upgrade documentation](https://docs.projectcalico.org/v3.0/getting-started/kubernetes/upgrade/).

 To get up and running with the new version of calico after upgrading a cluster with acs-engine `0.17.0` and up, follow these steps: